 Chef's Table + what it showed me about how many possibilities are possible

 What I'm about to say is NOT a parental guilt trip.
 I'm sure I'd feed my children, if I had them, cheese toast 3X a day if they wouldn't get sick.
 However, I grew up in a household that hated to cook.
-This means my parents derived no pleasure from feeding me in order to keep me alive.
-Sure, they wanted me alive, but the steps necessary for that to occur they weren't so into.
+This means my parents derived no pleasure from feeding me.
+Sure, they wanted me alive, but the steps necessary for that to occur on the culinary level they weren't so into.
 If you believe all the "woo woo" (slowly-being-shifted-into-scientific facts) stuff out there about how our energy affects our food, and our food, in turn, affects us, this is curious.

 I watched the first episode of the second season in which Grant Achatz created pillows of nutmeg air that wafted out as you ate the desert sitting on top of it.